Chapter 6 : I like my flat.

-The blank silence of the call ending echoes through my ear, so I slowly wander back to the couch, thoroughly confused.
-Ian pauses the movie and pulls me back to his chest again, hugging me tightly and kissing the top of my head.
+The blank silence of the call ending echoes through my ear, so I slowly wander back to the sofa, thoroughly confused.
+Ian pauses the film and pulls me back to his chest again, hugging me tightly and kissing the top of my head.

 “Who was that?” he murmurs.

 “Just this guy I work with.
 And Matt.
 They called me from the bar last night.”

 “That must have been entertaining to listen to.”